RonCatalogna/Molecular-Fluoroscence/README.md

 This repository contains the code used to process and analyze data from our molecular fluorescence experiment.
 Specifically, this project investigates the breakdown of the Beer-Lambert law at high concentrations due to the Inner Filter Effect (IFE).
 The code is open-source.

 ## fluorescence_analysis_P1.py:
 It contains the data pfor the first part of the experiment.
-This script analyzes the relationship between fluorophore concentration and normalized emission intensity.
+This script analyzes the relationship between fluorophore concentration and normalized fluorescence intensity.

 ### Usage Instructions